 If you are comfortable on camera (or at least comfortable showing your hands writing), you can make YouTube tutorials or TikToks teaching handwriting and calligraphy skills.

-People earn on these platforms via ad revenue, direct sponsorships, and affiliate commissions.
+People earn on these platforms via ad revenue, direct sponsorships, and affiliate commissions (this explains more how that works).

 I hope this gave you some good ideas on how you can put your amazing handwriting to work and actually earn money from it!
 It may take a bit to get a business or revenue stream going, but if you are talented and persistent, it will likely pay off in the long run.